Buska alternative · Updated August 2026

 Most comparison pages manufacture a villain.
 I would rather not.
 Buska is a good product with a tagline I respect, "finds buyers, not mentions," and it delivers on it: it AI-scores each mention from 0 to 100 by buying intent, drafts a context-aware reply in its Reply Studio, and lets you choose to post or export.
 It does not auto-post.
 That is exactly the model EaseClaw uses, too.

 So if you are already happy on Buska, you may not need to move at all, and I will say that plainly on a page whose job is to win your signup.
 The differences below are narrow and specific.
-Buska even beats EaseClaw on one of them: it watches more than 30 platforms, well past EaseClaw's eleven, so for the widest possible coverage it has a real edge.
-EaseClaw's bet is a more curated net, easier onboarding, a lower-commitment entry, and an agent surface.
+Buska even beats EaseClaw on one of them: it watches up to 33+ platforms, well past EaseClaw's twelve, so for the widest possible coverage it has a real edge.
+EaseClaw's bet is a more curated net, easier onboarding, a free plan you can sit on indefinitely, and an agent surface.

 The short version

 Buska and EaseClaw both score buying intent from 0 to 100 and draft a reply you send yourself.
 Buska casts the wider net, 30+ platforms, with keywords you set up by hand.
-EaseClaw runs a curated eleven-source net, builds your keywords from your URL, opens at $9 for 7 days, and ships MCP, REST and CLI on every plan.
+EaseClaw runs a curated twelve-source net, builds your keywords from your URL, opens with a free 7-day trial, and ships MCP, REST and CLI on every plan.
 Pick Buska for maximum coverage.
 Pick EaseClaw for the easier start and the agent surface.

 EaseClaw vs Buska